14 fully funded positions in conversational intelligence

-Come and join us to work on algorithmic solutions to challenges in conversational intelligence!
-We will soon be looking for 12 PhD students, a postdoc, and a research engineer.
+LESSEN project has fully funded 14 research positions to work on algorithmic solutions to challenges in conversational intelligence.
 We are a diverse team of researchers based at multiple universities in the Netherlands, with expertise in information retrieval, natural language processing, machine learning, and customer psychology.
-As part of the soon-to-be-launched LESSEN project, which is funded by the Dutch Research Council (NWO), we will work together with industrial stakeholders Achmea, Ahold Delhaize, Albert Heijn, Bol.com, KPN, and Rasa to develop chat-based conversational agents.
+As part of the LESSEN project, which is funded by the Dutch Research Council (NWO), we work together with industrial stakeholders Achmea, Ahold Delhaize, Albert Heijn, Bol.com, KPN, and Rasa to develop chat-based conversational agents.

 LESSEN project description